daisugiland/daisugi/packages/anzen/README.md

 ### #getError()

-Returns an error value when cames from a failure Result, and throws an error if cames from a success instance.
+Returns an error value when comes from a failure Result, and throws an error if comes from a success instance.

 #### Usage